 Prerequisite: PSYC 103C.
 A study of the application of psychological theories and principles to education and teaching.
-Topics include learning, motivation, individual differences, classroom evaluation, and classroom control.
+Among the topics covered are learning, motivation, individual differences, classroom evaluation, and classroom control.

 CFST/PLST/YLST 426 • Small Group Ministry (3 units)